webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Erase-Memories.md

 ---
 aliases:
 - Erase Memories
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesction
+- Ability/Pool/Intellect
-type:
-  - Action
+- Ability/Categories/Special-Attack
-cost: 3 Intellect points
 ---

-# Erase Memories
+## Erase Memories

-**Points**: 3 Intellect points
+>3  Intellect
-**Type**: Action

 You reach into the mind of a creature within immediate range and make an Intellect roll.
 On a success, you erase up to the last five minutes of its memory.
 Action.